-Students are divided into groups of 4.
-Each group is given their materials.
+Divide into groups of 4.
+Each group receives a piece of string, a lump of playdough and 4 kebab sticks.
 The group's task is to invent a simple game for children aged 4 years old where the following principles are clearly present.
 The game must be:

-- ♦ Fun - Intentional, it has a clear purpose which can be identified - Accessible to as many children with different strengths and challenges as possible - Designed so that all children participate equally - Meaningful to children from many different social and cultural backgrounds - Planned so that it promotes active engagement on the part of ALL children
+- ◆ Fun - Intentional, it has a clear purpose which can be identified - ♦ Accessible to as many children with different strengths and challenges as possible - ♦ Designed so that all children participate equally - ♦ Meaningful to children from many different social and cultural backgrounds - ♦ Planned so that it promotes active engagement on the part of ALL children

-Students are given 20 minutes to do this.
+You have 20 minutes to do this.
 The game also needs to be:

 - written down as a series of 'steps'

 - drawn out in a drawing or diagram,

 - orally presented and

-- demonstrated to the whole group.
+- ♦ demonstrated to the whole group.

-Each person in the group takes on one of these tasks (writing, drawing, speaking and demonstrating) which makes sure that everyone in the group participates actively in inventing their game.
+Each person in the group takes on one of these tasks- writing, drawing, speaking and demonstrating.